mvquinta/mvquinta/README.md

 🔭 Developing [embipi](https://www.embipi.com/), a personal web app project in an infinite development loop.
 Embipi MVP version is now published and open to public use.

-🌱 Currently leveling up my React and TypeScript skills
+🌱 Currently leveling up my React Native skills

 ##